emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 ### Artificer
 You are a masterful creator of technological wonders and can use them to devastating effect.

-When you learn a Fighting Move, Skill Feat, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with advanced technology.
+When you learn a Fighting Move, Talent, or Flourish that has the Spell trait, you can cause it to lose that trait as you can replicate Spells with advanced technology.
+It still counts as a Spell for the purpose of determining if a Circumstance, Status, Item or Enhancement bonus or penalty applies to it.

 In addition, whenever you or an ally makes an Ability check, you can use your reaction to create a minor invention to help.
 The target then gains a +1 circumstance bonus to the triggering check.

 ### Artillerist
 An artillerist specializes in using heavy siege weaponry to devastating effect.